 Bloomin' 'eck!
 Bluebells are popping up in their thousands across Norfolk.
-Here's where to find the best of them on your daily dose of exercise.
+Here's where to find the best of them on your sprightly springtime walk.

-You’ve got one walk a day, so best make it gorgeous!
-We’re so lucky to have the most incredible number of bluebell woods in Norfolk and while, sadly, a few are closed to the public this year, there are still loads of options to get your fix of the little blue fellas.
-Here are 9 of the best bluebell walks that you can still get to during lockdown.
+We’re so lucky to have the most incredible number of bluebell woods in Norfolk, so there are loads of options to get your fix of the blue fellas.
+Here are 9 of the best local bluebell walks for April and May.

 Mousehold Heath & Catton Park, Norwich

-If you’re on inner city lockdown, these are two of my favourite dog walking parks.
+If you’re in the inner city, these are two favourite dog walking parks.
 You feel like you’re in the countryside when actually you’re on the inner ring road!
-Both have a mix of open spaces and woodland to explore and of course lots of blooming bluebells!
+Both have a mix of open spaces and woodland to explore and, of course, lots of blooming bluebells.

 Thursford Wood, Thursford